 With iSpionage, you can find out which keywords your competitors are using and how much they’re spending.
 Sneaky, huh?
 And did I mention you can do all this for free?!

-To get started, enter your competitors URL into the search box, and then you’ll see an overview of PPC performance along with some other useful data points.
-You can even go as far as to see the exact ad copy that’s being used along with the creative if you click on the destination URL.
+To get started, enter your competitor’s URL into the search box.
+Then you’ll see an overview of PPC performance along with some other useful data points.
+You can even go as far as seeing the exact ad copy that’s being used by clicking on the destination URL.

 Check out your competitors’ top-performing ads.
 If something is working particularly well for them, it’s possible it can work for you too.
 Now, I’m obviously not suggesting that you copy their ad like for like, however, think about patterns and formulas and use these to improve on your existing efforts.